 Indeed, Norwegian Prime Minister Erna Solberg, claims “the High North will be Norway’s most important strategic priority in the years ahead… giving priority to knowledge-based business development, innovation and entrepreneurial activity.”

 It helps that Norway has the fastest mobile Internet in the world and is brilliant at laying ultra-high-speed fibre-optic cable the width of a standard garden hose.
-Madelene Redfern, the subject of this two-part special on the Internet in Canada’s North, was the Mayor of Iqaluit when the one satellite providing Internet access to Nunavut and our North failed for almost a full 24 hours back in 2011.
+Madelene Redfern (above, centre), the subject of this two-part special on the Internet in Canada’s North, was the Mayor of Iqaluit when the one satellite providing Internet access to Nunavut and our North failed for almost a full 24 hours back in 2011.

 “Everything came to a complete halt.
-I mean literally, you couldn’t go to the bank, get money, or buy gas, or even purchase groceries,” said Redfern (pictured below, centre, with Livete Ataguyuk, head of the Inuit Broadcasting Corporation, left, and Cartt.ca’s Bill Roberts, right.)
+I mean literally, you couldn’t go to the bank, get money, or buy gas, or even purchase groceries,” said Redfern (pictured above, centre, with Livete Ataguyuk, head of the Inuit Broadcasting Corporation, left, and Cartt.ca’s Bill Roberts, right.)

 But now, more than a decade later and with a little savvy Norwegian know-how, Madeleine Redfern might just be changing that… BIG TIME!